-- Red words are not phonetically decodable ( words mean the sound hasn't been taught yet). - Red words can be found in each RWI book.
+- Red words are not phonetically decodable (\ words mean the sound hasn't been taught yet). - Red words can be found in each RWI book.
+Some of these are from the Year I common exception words list.
 We work towards children being able to read and spell these words by the end of the year.